HOME • SEARCH • EMAIL • ABOUT

 Botany

-Kangkong-kalabau is a prostrate, spreading, annual herb.
-Stems are somewhat fleshy, 30 cm or more in length, branched, rooting at the lower nodes, and somewhat hairy.
-Leaves are stalkless, linear-oblong, 3 to 5 cm in length, pointed or blunt at the tip, usually truncate at the base, and somewhat toothed at the margins.
-Floweriing heads are without stalks, borne singly in the axils of the leaves, and excluding the bracts, are less than 1 cm in diameter.
-Outer pair of the involucral bracts is ovate and 1 to 1.2 cm long; the inner pair is somewhat smaller.
+Kankong-kalabau is a prostrate, spreading, annual herb.
+Stems are somewhat fleshy, 30 centimeters or more in length, branched, rooting at the lower nodes, and somewhat hairy.
+Leaves are stalkless, linear-oblong, 3 to 5 centimeters in length, pointed or blunt at the tip, usually truncate at the base, and somewhat toothed at the margins.
+Flowering heads are without stalks, borne singly in the axils of the leaves, and excluding the bracts, are less than 1 centimeter in diameter.
+Outer pair of the involucral bracts is ovate and 1 to 1.2 centimeters long; the inner pair is somewhat smaller.
 Flowers are white or greenish-white.
-Achenes are closed by rigid receptacle-scales.
+Fruits are achenes enclosed by rigid receptacle-scales.
 Pappus is absent.

 Distribution

-In the Rizal Province in Luzon and occasinal along the banks of small streams in and about Manila.
+- In the Philippines, found only in Rizal Province in Luzon and occasional along the banks of small streams in and about Manila.

 Constituents